denadai2/Neural-networks-checklist/README.md

 ### Architecture

-- [ ] The default MSE error to minimize is not compulsary.
+- [ ] It's not compulsary to use only the default MSE error.
 A custom cost might work better.

 ### General